Messier Marathon La Palma 2018

 The final sprint

 Looking for M69, I almost let myself be fooled by NGC 6652 even though this one is very small (only to be seen with averted vision).
-It has a bit of a halo, is unresolveable and just outside the halo is a weak star.
+It has a bit of a halo, is unresolveable and just outside the halo is a dim star.
 I almost log it as the Messier object, but I sense that something is not right… So I do the star hop again and then notice my mistake.

 The real M69 (4:56) is also quite small and close to a bright star.
 It consists half of core and half of halo where some individual stars can just be seen.
-M70 (5:00) seems even smaller than its predecessor, really small indeed.
+M70 (5:00) seems even smaller than its predecessor, really small actually.
 This is because it has a stellar nucleus with only a very short halo.
 Besides, there appears to be a tiny star next to the core.
 M54 (5:02) is again small, almost perfectly round and with a fairly bright core about 1/3 in size and a much weaker 2/3 halo.

 Leaving the Archer

 After some searching, I come across M55 (5:12), a very nice globular even when it’s still so low in the sky.
 It almost seems like an open cluster because it’s missing a real core zone.
 The light is evenly distributed on the surface, the edge is only slightly weaker and the shape is not completely round.
 M75 (5:18) is a bit difficult to find in a star-poor region and my RDF also has problems because it tends to move when I’m looking low.
 In contrast with M55, the glob is bright, small and just a little more cotton-like than a star.
 There are no individual stars to be seen in it and it looks more like a planetary nebula.

 Meanwhile, we slowly arrive in autumn and in Pegasus I find M15 (5:21).
 Again I have to step away from my rock once more, but fortunately it’s a straightforward Messier object and quickly found.
 The core is bright and there is a large grainy halo around it.
 It is close to a few bright stars.